-Croydon Council-owned Addiscombe Park Bridge will be replaced at the same time in one joint project to save public money and time.
+Croydon Council-owned Addiscombe Railway Park Bridge is being replaced at the same time in one joint project to save public money and time.
 That new bridge will be two metres wider to accommodate a cycle path, improving facilities for local cyclists.

 The work carried out so far includes:

 - Weight removed from the bridge to ensure the safety of the tramway under it

 - A pedestrian and cycle bridge installed to ensure access for local residents

 - Legal agreements reached between TfL and Croydon Council

 - Discussions with utility companies held to agree on diversions and reinstatement of major utilities

 - Lighting improved across the site and on the walkways

 - Security patrols operating 24 hours a day

 - Installation of ground anchors into the earth to support each new bridge structure